BA (Hons) Acting for Stage and Screen self-tape guidance

 The introduction

-Please state your name, where you are from, and tell us something about yourself and why you wish to study Acting for Stage and Screen at UEL.
+State your name, where you are from, tell us something about yourself and why you wish to study Acting for Stage and Screen at UEL.

 Monologue

 Before your monologue, introduce the piece with the name of the character you are playing, the play from which the speech originates, and the author.
 For example, “This is Chima from Gods Property by Arinze Kene”.
-It is important that you read the whole of the play from which your monologue is taken so that you understand the character and the context properly.
+You must read the whole of the play from which your monologue is taken so that you understand the character and the context properly.

 The maximum length of the introduction and monologue is two minutes each.
-Your recording will be 4 minutes in total, plus the reading.
+Your recording will be four minutes in total, plus the reading.
 Please do not extend it beyond this time limit.

 All audition materials must be performed in English.